Public Health as a Major

 If you choose to pursue a B.S. in Public Health, you will join a group of students dedicated to documenting, monitoring, assessing, and improving the health of all communities, especially those who are marginalized.

-Please note: students who pursue a minor in addition to their Public Health major are not required to complete 21 units of upper division electives.
-Their minor substitutes for those elective units.
+Please note: Students in the Public Health major are required to either completed complete 21 units of upper division electives or complete a minor.
+For students who decide to pursue a minor, their minor substitutes for those elective units.

 Changing your major to Public Health